 Blue pools & Waterfalls

-It seems around every other corner here in New Zealand there is a park, attraction, or natural wonder, so we found ourselves pulling over all the time with camera in hand.
+It seems around every other corner here in New Zealand there is a park, attraction, or natural wonder, so we found ourselves pulling over all the time with the camera in hand.
 Today was no different, as we came across several interesting sites in the Blues Pools Park and a massive waterfall.

-5+ hours of driving in a campervan needs to be broken up and we have found the best way to do this is to get out and walk it off.
-Today’s big stop off was a beach walk just, as we came from the interior to the west coast.
+5+ hours of driving in a campervan need to be broken up and we have found the best way to do this is to get out and walk it off.
+Today’s big stop-off was a beach walk just, as we came from the interior to the west coast.
 It ended up being a much longer stop than anticipated, as most road sidewalks are under a half-hour, this one was nearly 1:30, worth it though, for me it was the best part of the day.

 We have tried a few times now to sneak up on the little tuxedo-clad birds, but until today they have evaded us.
 Today we caught a few hanging out on the beach.
 They were a bit shy, and the sandflies were not, so as cute as they were we only stayed long enough to see them do their thing for a just a little while.

 Natural hot tub after driving 6 hours, yes, please!

 We jump at (and in) the opportunity to check out the hot spring park located in the town of Franz Josef.
 We had our pick of several temperature pools going from 36C to 40C.
 We soaked away the drive and got ready for the next day of Glacier hiking in the pools of Glacier Hot Pools in the village of Franz Josef.